ButterFly (Barbra Streisand album): Background and recording

 Earlier in January 1974, Streisand released The Way We Were and the official soundtrack to the film The Way We Were (1973), both of which were commercially successful, with the former album selling over 2 million copies in the United States.
 The Way We Were predominantly featured material from Streisand's unreleased album The Singer, with only three tracks recorded specifically for the new project.
 ButterFly was Streisand's first album of completely new material in over three years and was produced solely by her then-boyfriend, Jon Peters.
 Due to Peters' minimal experience in the music industry, it was suggested by AllMusic's William Ruhlmann that the album's overall sound was orchestrated more by saxophonist Tom Scott rather than Peters.
 Streisand also collaborated with several composers and musicians for ButterFly, including John Bahler, Hank Cicalo, John Guerin, and Clarence McDonald.

 Recording sessions for the album took place at A&M Studios and United-Western Recorders in Los Angeles between February and July 1974.
 "I Won't Last a Day Without You", "Since I Don't Have You", and "Crying Time" were amongst the earliest tracks to be recorded, all during a session on March 25, 1974 at United-Western.
 The remaining tracks on the album were all recorded throughout July 1974 at A&M Studios.
 Scott and composer Lee Holdridge handled the arrangement of the ten tracks, while John Bahler arranged the horns and vocal production.
 Streisand and Columbia Records released ButterFly on October 1, 1974 as her sixteenth studio album overall, distributed months after The Way We Were.
 The same label issued the album as an 8-track cartridge in 1974, with the track listing switching the order of "Jubilation" and "Crying Time" around.
 The album was later released in a compact disc format on October 25, 1990.

-Album cover

-Jon Peters designed the Butterfly album cover, using a fly on a stick of butter.
-Butter-fly!
-“I just threw it out,” he said, “and this is where Barbra is totally insane.
-I said butter and a fly – Butterfly.
-She said, ‘Great!’
-And that was it.
-The front cover was done.”

-Carl Furuta was the photographer hired to create the cover image of the Butterfly album.
-“It had to be a dead fly,” he recalled, “so we had to go to a garbage can and put a bag over a fly and let him suffocate to death.
-Then you had to spread out his wings and his feet with tweezers.
-We went through a lot of flies.
-And maybe the butter melted under the lights.
-But to me it was just another job.”